-BECTU is a trade union which represents a community of workers, in a wide variety of roles, excluding actors and musicians, across the media and entertainment industries.
-BECTU membership currently stands at 24,000.
+The BECTU Sector of Prospect represents a community of workers, in a wide variety of roles (excluding actors and musicians) across the media, entertainment, IT and telecoms industries.
+BECTU membership currently stands at 40,000.

-The union is effective in its representation of both staff (employees) and freelance workers: that means full-time staff, part-time staff, project workers, contract workers, freelances, casuals and dailies.
+The union is effective in its representation of both staff (employees) and freelance workers: that means full-time staff, part-time staff, project workers, contract workers, freelancers, casuals and dailies.

 BECTU's staff branches